OrderedSet86/garden-of-grind-doc/pages/reaching_lv.md

 To start making LV circuits, you need vacuum tubes.
 To do this you will need a ball mold, which you can only make in a TC smeltery. **So how do you get lava?**

-There is a bee drop - Simmering Comb (available as a low likelihood villager trade) - that gives lava when centrifuged.
+We can obtain lava by centrifuging Simmering Combs.
 But you’re pre-LV and therefore have no LV centrifuge.
 Fortunately, we have a savior in a meme item:

 ![](../assets/images/gog-hobbyist-steam-engine.png)

 Yes - the **Hobbyist Steam Engine** (HSE) is finally useful!
 We can use a **Forestry Centrifuge** (as it also does not require LV circuits) and RF from the HSE to process our simmering combs.
+Simmering Combs can be obtained as a trade from Bee Keeper villagers.
+Each Bee Keeper can trade [only one possible type of comb](https://github.com/GTNewHorizons/ForestryMC/blob/c89b61682a9ef389edc68932fce39050d0e76d3e/src/main/java/forestry/apiculture/VillageHandlerApiculture.java#L54), so if a bee keeper tries to sell you Dripping Combs, you know they won't offer you Simmering Combs in future trades, either.

-But to craft the HSE, you need lapis lazuli plates.
+To craft the HSE, you need lapis lazuli plates.
 Normally you would look to IC2 crops to solve this problem, but the IC2 Lazulia crop requires a lapis block or lapis ore, so we’re back where we started.

 ![](../assets/images/gog-lazulia-ic2-crop.png)